Robert Kadlec: Operation Warp Speed

 Kadlec was responsible for setting the aggressive deadline of October 2020 to complete simultaneous clinical trials and roll out the vaccine to the American public.
 Recognizing the national security importance of OWS, Azar and Kadlec also worked to enlist the Department of Defense (DoD) as a key partner in both the science and the logistics.

 While OWS was initially named “Project Warp Speed,” Kadlec would later rename it to “Operation Warp Speed” to better reflect the role DoD would play.
 On April 24, 2020, Kadlec approved the first communications between FDA and companies who would eventually partner with the government to successfully develop and distribute COVID-19 vaccines.
 OWS was announced to the public on May 15, 2020.

 Emergent BioSolutions inquiry

 Kadlec, before becoming Assistant Secretary for Preparedness and Response in 2017, consulted for Emergent BioSolutions and co-owned a company linked to its founder, without disclosing this during his Senate confirmation.
 After taking office, he secured a $2.8 billion, 10-year contract for smallpox vaccines from Emergent, raising concerns about conflicts of interest.
 A congressional inquiry followed after 15 million Janssen COVID-19 vaccine doses were ruined at Emergent's Baltimore facility, focusing on Emergent's ties to the Trump administration, quality control issues, and an 800% price hike for anthrax vaccines.
 Kadlec was also scrutinized for backing a $628 million award to Emergent.
 The inquiry was not pursued further.

+Office of the Secretary of Defense

+On December 29, 2025, Kadlec began serving as the Assistant Secretary of Defense for Nuclear Deterrence, Chemical, and Biological Defense Policy and Programs.